 Noah Baumbach‘s ‘Marriage Story’ is a sharp and sympathetic gander at a marriage breaking up and a family remaining together.
 While we streak through significant and every day circumstances, we hear Nicole (Scarlett Johansson) clarify what she adores about her better half Charlie (Adam Driver).
 The purpose behind the recordings is revealed to be the pair’s attempt to understand why they married each other; a revisit to the vows and the excitement of a new life produces a harsh, heart-breaking reality about relationships and love.

-What pursues at that point is a sincerely crude voyage into growing up, while attempting to make sense of how to make due alone.
+What pursues at that point is a sincerely crude voyage into growing up while attempting to make sense of how to make due alone.
 Bliss is an individual inclination and can’t be veiled as something as insignificant as washing dishes or overlooking a basic food item list on your way to the grocery store.
-We become more acquainted with minimal about Charlie’s adolescence, however, Nicole’s family and home are something that is directly trying to everything.
+We become more acquainted with Charlie’s adolescence.
+However, Nicole’s family and home are directly trying to do everything.

 Johansson and Driver are majestic in their roles.
-The latter will truly be a contender for the Best Actor award come February.
-Johansson gives a career-best performance playing a selfless mother, whose ambition to realize her dreams is as important as her family.
-A melancholic, heavy-hearted yet joyously bittersweet story about marriage and its unfortunate path to severance in order to find happiness.
+The latter will truly be a contender for the Best Actor award in February.
+Johansson gives a career-best performance playing a selfless mother whose ambition to realize her dreams is as important as her family.
+It is a melancholic, heavy-hearted, yet joyously bittersweet story about marriage and its unfortunate path to severance to find happiness.
 No cheek will be left dry.

 4. Portrait of a Lady on Fire (93%)